Jump to Content

 Project Guideline is an early-stage research project exploring how Google AI can help people with visual impairments run freely by themselves.

-However, that number drops to around 30 percent amongst people with visual impairments.
+“In Japan, around 60 percent of the population exercises routinely.
+However, that number drops to around 30 percent amongst people with visual impairments.”

 Enjoying sport and having the opportunity to participate is a right granted to everyone by law.
 However, this right is not always a reality for those with various disabilities.
 For example, the simple freedom to run alone is an almost impossible dream for those with visual impairments.